pizza-777/everscale-solidity-vscode-extension/README.md

 Launch Quick Open, paste the following command, and press <kbd>Enter</kbd>

-`ext install zfreeton.ton-solidity`
+`ext install everscale.solidity-support`

 ### CLI

 With [shell commands](https://code.visualstudio.com/docs/editor/command-line) installed, you can use the following command to install the extension:

-`$ code --install-extension zfreeton.ton-solidity`
+`$ code --install-extension everscale.solidity-support`

 ## Features